horrorho/InflatableDonkey/README.md

 For further information please refer to the comments/ code in [Main](https://github.com/horrorho/InflatableDonkey/blob/master/src/main/java/com/github/horrorho/inflatabledonkey/Main.java).
 Running the tool will detail the client/ server responses for each step, including headers/ protobufs.
 You can play with [logback.xml](https://github.com/horrorho/InflatableDonkey/blob/master/src/main/resources/logback.xml) and adjust the Apache HttpClient header/ wire logging levels.

-[CloudKit Notes](https://github.com/horrorho/InflatableDonkey/blob/master/CloudKit.md) is new and describes a little of what goes on under the hood.

 ### Additional notes
 [CloudKit Notes](https://github.com/horrorho/InflatableDonkey/blob/master/CloudKit.md) describes some of the low level mechanics we have discovered over the last couple of weeks.